Washing and Grooming

 Our Professional Grooming Services – Rascals Pet Grooming

-We are very pleased to announce that Rascals Grooming has agreed to be affiliated with The Dog Clinic Hobart, and Dog Clinic clients will be able to access some wonderful offers for grooming onsite at our Taroona Hospital.
-Gaylene from Rascals will be with us on WEDNESDAYS.
+We are very pleased to announce that Rascals Grooming is affiliated with The Dog Clinic Hobart, and Dog Clinic clients are able to access professional grooming onsite at our Taroona Hospital.
+Gaylene from Rascals is currently at The Dog Clinic every WEDNESDAY.
+Please call us to book!